multiplealiases/Planar-RGB-and-Paulstretch/README.md

 ![enter image description here](https://i.imgur.com/gga9wHR.png)
 ## Conclusion
 Paulstretch... it's a wacky effect.
 Just transforms images into layers upon layers of textures pasted on top of each other.
+Try it for yourself; realizing that you've pulled off that with nothing but Audacity and Irfanview is an experience.